How is your LGPS pension worked out?

 Can I take a lump sum?

-All members have the option to convert pension to a lump sum on retirement.
-This is a tax free lump sum at a conversion rate of £1 pension to gain £12 lump sum.
-The amount converted must not exceed 25% of the total capital value of your retirement benefits.
-We will tell you when your benefits become payable how much lump sum you could receive.
+All members have the option to give up some of their annual pension for a tax-free lump sum on retirement.
+For every £1 of annual pension given up, you get £12 of lump sum.
+The amount given up can’t be more than 25% of the total capital value of your benefits.
+We’ll tell you how much lump sum you can have, when your benefits become due.

 Not a member of the LGPS?

-The Pension Account Modeller is available on the national LGPS member website to help you understand how the LGPS works and shows how a pension builds up from 1 April 2014.
-The Modeller is not designed to provide you with an estimate of benefits.
-It shows how a pension will be worked out in the LGPS from 1 April 2014 onwards.
+A pension account modeller is available on the national LGPS member website.
+This will help you understand how the LGPS works, and shows how a pension builds up from 1 April 2014.
+The modeller doesn’t provide you with an estimate of benefits.